highcharts/node-export-server/README.md

 ## Additional Notes

-- In order for the heartbeat mechanism between the WebSocket client and server to work correctly, the `wsPingTimeout` must be set to a higher value in milliseconds than its equivalent in the WebSocket server.
+- In order for the heartbeat mechanism between the WebSocket client and server to work correctly, the `pingTimeout` must be set to a higher value in milliseconds than its equivalent in the WebSocket server.

+- Setting **0** for any of the interval/timeout-related options (`pingTimeout`, `reconnectInterval`, or `messageInterval`) will disable that option.
+Bear in mind, however, that disabling `pingTimeout` might result in WebSocket clients not being terminated if no response is received from the server.

+- Disabling `pingTimeout` will also disable the reconnect mechanism.

 # Tips, Tricks & Notes